SR-22 and Vehicle Insurance

 If you have been charged with a DUI, you likely understand you are facing a battle.
 However, a charge does not have to mean a conviction.
 Fighting the charges is the only way to avoid the penalties, including the SR-22 insurance form requirement.
 This is one additional way in which a DUI conviction could hinder your everyday life.

 Contact a skilled and experienced DUI criminal defense lawyer at Joslyn Law Firm.
 The legal team has years of experienced in helping clients through complex criminal charges, including drunk and drugged driving.
-They represent clients throughout the Greater Columbus area.
+They represent clients throughout the Greater Cincinnati area.
 Call (513) 339-6289 to schedule a free consultation.

 Information About SR-22 in Ohio